qiuxx221/barley281_panel_variant_calling/ReadMe.md

-The Variant Calling for the 281 wild barley collection was performed using Repadapt workflow as the foundation.
+The Variant Calling for the 281 wild barley collection was performed using Repadapt workflow as the foundation (https://github.com/JimWhiting91/RepAdapt/tree/main/snp_calling_pipeline).

 # Reads trimming and Mapping